mattjhayes/PlantUML-Examples/Layout-Techniques/other_layout_tricks.md

 ## Change Component Order

-Let's assume we want Class 1 on the left.
+Let's assume we want Box 1 on the left.
 We used the 'right' tag, however this isn't working:

 ```plantuml
 @startuml